History Culture Nature

 The itinerary is decided in advance, so all you have to do on the day of the tour is to get in the car at the meeting point.
 There is no need to go through troublesome procedures or communication in Japanese.

-You can choose the pick-up and drop-off locations in Tokamachi City or around Echigo-Yuzawa Station.
+You can choose the pick-up and drop-off locations within Tokamachi City and surrounding areas, such as Echigo-Yuzawa Station.
 Please let us know your preference at the time of application.
 (Fees are subject to change depending on the route.)

 Please contact us if you need an English speaking guide.
 (Fees will be quoted separately.)